 Vertical scaling, also known as scaling up, is a method of increasing the capacity or performance of a system by enhancing the capabilities of existing resources, such as a server or virtual machine, rather than adding more identical resources.
 In vertical scaling, you boost the power of a single resource by increasing its CPU, memory (RAM), storage, or other components.

-Key characteristics of vertical scaling include
+Key characteristics of Vertical Scaling

 1. Resource Enhancement